klaus2023/RLZX-landslide-inventory-and-landslide-detection-datasets/README.md

 # 1. RLZX dataset
-RLZX is a landslide dataset created by Z.F., F.W and others, documenting 19,403 landslides triggered by Typhoon and extreme rainfall (historical record-breaking).
+RLZX is a landslide dataset created by Z.F., F.W and others, documenting 19,403 landslides triggered by Typhoon and extreme rainfall (historical record-breaking) in Zixing, Hunan, China.

 The dataset consists of two main components: **RLZX-LIM**(landslide inventory, in shapefile format) and **RLZX-LDD** (landslide detection dataset).
 These data are intended to provide foundational data for landslide risk researches and landslide detection studies, promoting the development of research in relative fields.